-A limited number of internships are available each year.
-Preference is given to college students who are attending a Utah university or college and residents from Utah who are attending schools outside of the state.
+A limited number of internships are available each session.
+Preference is given to college students who are attending a Utah university and residents from Utah who are attending schools outside of the state.
 All internship positions in Senator Lee’s offices are paid.

-All interns will be expected to work as part of the Senator’s team.
+Interns will be expected to work as part of the Senator’s team.
 Students should be able to adapt to the demanding environment of a Congressional office while promoting Senator Lee’s policies and goals.
-Excellent writing and communications skills will also be expected.
+Excellent writing and communication skills will be expected.

 Internship Eligibility Requirements: